Carl Rydquist: 2015–2016: VLN, Pirelli World Challenge, US Touring Car Championship

-In 2018, he raced with Holland, Borders and Lindstrom in the Prototype Development Group's #4 Factory Five Racing GTM featuring Hankook Tire as the title sponsor.
-The team challenged the Toyo Tires Flying Lizard Porsche 997 RSR piloted by Wolf Henzler, Johannes van Overbeek, Justin Marks, Charlie Hayes and Andy Wilzoch for the ES class pole.
-Rydquist and his team claimed 2nd in the ES class and 3rd overall behind the Porsche (ES) and One Motorsports Hankook Tire Radical SR3 (ESR).
+In the 2018 Toyo Tires 25 Hours of Thunderhill, Rydquist raced with Mike Holland, Academy Award Nominee Beau Borders and Troy Lindstrom in the team's FFR GTM featuring Hankook Tire as the title sponsor.
+Rydquist challenged the Toyo Tires Flying Lizard Porsche 911 (997) RSR piloted by Wolf Henzler, Johannes van Overbeek, Justin Marks, Charlie Hayes and Andy Wilzoch for the ES class pole.
+Rydquist and his team finished the race second in the ES (GT) class and third overall behind the Toyo Tires Porsche (ES) and One Motorsports Hankook Tire Radical SR3 (ESR).